 BONUS SECTION: Other Useful Berlin Resources

 I hate discussing the administrative and bureaucratic aspects of moving, so I’ve avoided them in this article.
 However, I did want to give you some useful links.
-(But in return, please don’t ask me follow-up questions about them as I’m not a pro.
-Thanks 🙈)
+Here you go:

 For more on Berlin, including reasons to love living in Berlin, please watch my YouTube video here and subscribe to my channel.

 Appreciate this article and wanna stay connected?
 You can follow along on my journey on Instagram.

 Want some coaching support for your big move?
 Then check out my coaching website here.
 As an Empowerment & Transformational Life Coach, I empower real humans to make BIG ASS life changes and design the life + work they dream of.